The Definitive Guide to the Different Types of Motorcycles with Infographic – Updated for 2020

 Sportbikes have a longer reach to the clip-on handlebars and higher foot pegs that position the legs closer to the body for higher foot position, giving the rider a higher available lean angle for sharp curves.
 This type of riding requires riders to keep weight in the balls of your feet to promote weight shift from side to side.
 Inline-four engines make up most the sportbike category, however twin cylinders, and newly re-engineered V4’s are beginning to take home in top of the line models.
 The combination of strong low-end torque and extreme top-end horsepower make these bikes the poster-worthy feats of engineering they are.

 Pro Tip: At lower speeds the riding position can leave too much weight on the arms and wrists, which can cause some discomfort and fatigue.
 Make sure whatever bike you choose, you can ride comfortably.

 Pro Tip: Some bike sizes, as well as their weight and their tires, might limit their off-road capabilities.
 While most dual-sport/adventure motorcycles do well on graded dirt, gravel roads and well-groomed trails, they are often less ideal on more difficult single-track terrain.

-Interested in taking your bike on a long distance road trip?
+Interested in taking your bike on a long-distance road trip?
 Touring bikes are perfect for travel and have significantly transformed over the years.
 They’re great if you’re interested in group riding, or if you plan to spend your weekends hitting up the best motorcycle rides in the USA.
-Now, there are a range of models with an even wider range of features that offer long-time comfort no matter how long you’re riding.
+Now, there are a range of models with an even wider range of features that offer comfort no matter how long you’re riding.